Save Money with the Synder Partner Program Today!

 Level up your accounting with smart automation!
 Integrate financial data from all your sales channels in your accounting to have always accurate records ready for reporting, analysis, and taxation.
 See it in action with a 15-day free trial or spare a spot at our weekly public demo to have your questions answered.

-What are transaction advisory services (TAS)?
+What is transaction advisory service (TAS)?

 Transaction Advisory Services (TAS) is a range of specialized consulting services provided by professional firms to assist businesses and organizations in navigating complex transactions, such as mergers and acquisitions (M&A), divestitures, joint ventures, and restructurings.

-What is he scope of transaction advisory services?
+What is the scope of TAS?

 Transaction advisory services encompass a wide array of activities, including financial due diligence, valuation analysis, deal structuring, tax advisory, and post-merger integration support.